Marchenko-based target replacement, accounting for all orders of multiple reflections: Representation of the reflection response

 We assume that the media inside the units are arbitrary inhomogeneous, lossless media.
 Furthermore, we assume that the boundaries $\setdD_1$ and $\setdD_2$ do not coincide with interfaces, or in other words, we consider these boundaries to be transparent for downgoing and upgoing waves incident to these boundaries.
 The representation derived below could be extended to account for scattering at these boundaries, but that would go at the cost of clarity.
 By allowing some flexibility in the definition of the target zone, it will often be possible to choose boundaries $\setdD_1$ and $\setdD_2$ that are (close to) transparent.

 The starting point for the derivation of the representation and the target replacement method is formed by the following one-way reciprocity theorems in the space-frequency domain

 and

 \citep{Wapenaar96GJI1}.
-Here $\setdD_m$ and $\setdD_n$ can each stand for any of the boundaries $\setdD_0$, $\setdD_1$ and $\setdD_2$.
+Here $\setdD_m$ and $\setdD_n$ can stand for any of the boundaries $\setdD_0$, $\setdD_1$ and $\setdD_2$.
 Subscripts $A$ and $B$ refer to two independent states.
 Superscripts $+$ and $-$ stand for downward and upward propagation, respectively.
-Superscript $t$ in equation (\ref{eq1}) denotes transposition and superscript $\dagger$ in equation (\ref{eq1b}) denotes transposition and complex conjugation.
+Superscript $t$ in equation (\ref{eq1}) denotes the transpose and superscript $\dagger$ in equation (\ref{eq1b}) the adjoint (i.e., the complex conjugate transpose).
 The vectors $\pa^\pm$ and $\pb^\pm$ represent flux-normalised one-way wave fields in states $A$ and $B$.
 For the elastodynamic situation they are defined as

 where $\Phi_{A,B}^\pm$, $\Psi_{A,B}^\pm$ and $\Upsilon_{A,B}^\pm$ represent $P$, $S1$ and $S2$ waves, respectively.
-For the acoustic situation $\pa^\pm(\bx,\omega)$ and $\pb^\pm(\bx,\omega)$ reduce to scalar functions.
+For the acoustic situation, $\pa^\pm(\bx,\omega)$ and $\pb^\pm(\bx,\omega)$ reduce to scalar functions.
 The Cartesian coordinate vector $\bx$ is defined as $\bx=(x_1,x_2,x_3)$ (the $x_3$-axis pointing downward) and $\omega$ denotes angular frequency.
 An underlying assumption for both reciprocity theorems is that the medium parameters in states $A$ and $B$ are identical in the domain enclosed by boundaries $\setdD_m$ and $\setdD_n$.
 Outside this domain the medium parameters in state $A$ may be different from those in state $B$, a property that we will make frequently use of throughout this paper.
 Another assumption is that there are no sources between $\setdD_m$ and $\setdD_n$.
 Finally, an assumption that holds specifically for equation (\ref{eq1b}) is that evanescent waves are neglected at boundaries $\setdD_m$ and $\setdD_n$.
-For a more detailed discussion of these one-way reciprocity theorems, including their extensions for the situation that the domain between $\setdD_m$ and $\setdD_n$ contains sources and the medium parameters in the two states are different in this domain, see \cite{Wapenaar96GJI1}.
+For a more detailed discussion of these one-way reciprocity theorems, including their extensions for the situation that the domain between $\setdD_m$ and $\setdD_n$ contains sources and the medium parameters in the two states are different in this domain, see \citet{Wapenaar96GJI1}.